TheresaLui/SelfHelpContent_v2/articles/microsoft.insights/alerts-crud-ui-activitylog.md

     ownershipId="AzureMonitoring_Alerts_ActivityLogAndMetricAlerts"
 />

-# **I have an issue in creating, editing or deleting alert rules in the Azure portal**
+# **I have an issue in creating, editing or deleting activity log alert rules in the Azure portal**

 ## **Recommended Steps**